 The Lordsburg claims cover 2,013 hectares adjacent to the historic Lordsburg copper-gold-silver district in New Mexico.
 Drilling at Lordsburg has been successful in discovering a porphyry copper-gold occurrence in an area previously known only for vein-style gold mineralization.
 Future drilling will be directed towards expanding the existing drill defined copper and gold zone.
-No exploration work was completed in 2013 or in the nine months ended September 30, 2014.
+No exploration work was completed in 2013 or 2014.